RazumAI-ch/genai-recipe-audit-benchmark/README.md

 ### LLM Integration
 - OpenAI, Claude, Gemini (API-based proprietary models)
-- TinyLlama 1.1B (LoRA fine-tuned open model)
+- TinyLlama / RazumAI GXP-1 (trained models)

 ---

-## 📑 Licensing & Reuse
+## 📁 Licensing & Reuse

-- GxP1 and GxP2 logic is fully open-source
+- GxP1 scoring logic is fully open-source
-- GxP3–6 logic is commercial due to proprietary execution trace data
+- GxP2 and GxP3 logic will be included in future extensions
+- Models trained from scratch (e.g., RazumAI GXP-1) are not included in the open-source repo, but infrastructure to replicate training is

 ---

-## 🏁 Final Notes
+## 🏑 Final Notes

 - All deviation types are explicitly tied to ALCOA+ principles
 - Benchmark is reproducible, automatable, and extensible